Some extensions of the modular method and Fermat equations of signature $(13,13,n)$: An image of inertia argument with an abelian surface

 Finally, we note that ${\rhobar_{g,\fp_7}} {\mid_{I_2}} \cong {\rhobar_{E_{1,-1},7}} {\mid_{I_2}}$ by Theorem~\ref{T:localIsos}, and that ${\rhobar_{E_{1,-1},7}} {\mid_{I_2}} \not\cong {\rhobar_{E_{a,b},7}} {\mid_{I_2}}$ by \eqref{E:isom}, for $4 \nmid a + b$.
 This shows that $4 \mid a+b$. \end{proof}

 \begin{remark} The obstruction to solving~\eqref{fte:13-13-7} comes from an abelian surface with real multiplication; namely, the surface $A_g$ attached to the form $g$.
 The approach in this section relies crucially on the fact that $A_g$ is isogenous over $\Q(\sqrt{13})$ to a principally polarized abelian surface with real multiplication, i.e. $A_g$ is a $\Q(\sqrt{13})$-rational point on some Humbert surface.
 Hence, the methods in~\cite[\S 4.1.2]{dk16} and~\cite[\S 7]{ek14} can be applied to explicitly find a hyperelliptic curve $C$ such that $A_g$ is isogenous over $\Q(\sqrt{13})$ to the Jacobian $J$ of $C$.
-One can thus expect the method in this section to succeed whenever the obstruction to the modular method for solving a Diophantine equation like the one in~\eqref{fte:13-13-7} is isogenous to a principally polarized abelian surface with real multiplication and reasonably-sized height. \end{remark}
+There is thus a reasonable chance for the method in this section to succeed whenever the obstruction to the modular method for solving a Diophantine equation like the one in~\eqref{fte:13-13-7} is isogenous to a principally polarized abelian surface with real multiplication and reasonably-sized height. \end{remark}

-\begin{remark} Although we apply this generalized inertia argument to a situation with fixed exponent $p = 7$, the method described would also be applicable to a setting with general exponent $p$ (unlike the methods in Sections~\ref{sec:global-proof}-\ref{sec:descent-unit}).
-For instance, such a method could be useful when working with certain Frey hyperelliptic curves as in the Darmon program for the Generalized Fermat equation~\cite{DarmonDuke}. \end{remark}
+\begin{remark} Although we apply this generalized inertia argument to a situation with fixed exponent $p = 7$, the method described is also applicable to a setting with general exponent~$p$ (unlike the methods in Sections~\ref{sec:global-proof}-\ref{sec:descent-unit}).
+This can be useful when working with certain Frey hyperelliptic curves as in the Darmon program for the Generalized Fermat equation~\cite{DarmonDuke}.

+For example, in forthcoming work \cite{CK}, the equation $x^p + y^p = z^5$ is studied using a Frey hyperelliptic curve $C_5^- = C_5^-(a,b,c)$ constructed by Darmon (see~\cite[p.
+425]{DarmonDuke}), where $(a,b,c)$ is a non-trivial primitive solution satisfying $2 \mid ab$, $5 \nmid ab$.
+The Jacobian $J_5^- = J_5^-(a,b,c)$ of~$C_5^-$ is defined over~$\Q$ and becomes of~$\GL_2$-type over~$F = \Q(\sqrt{5})$ with real multiplication by~$F$.
+In applying the modular method in this case, one finds that it is not possible to rule out an isomorphism

+by comparing traces of Frobenius at primes not dividing $10$, where $h$ is a certain Hilbert newform of parallel weight $2$, trivial character, and level $(2^4 \mathfrak{r}^2)$ over $F$; here, $\fP$ is a prime above $p$, $\mathfrak{r}$ is the prime above $5$ of $F$, and note that~$2$ is inert in~$F$.
+By modularity and comparing a few traces, one checks that the Hilbert newform $h$ corresponds to $J_5^-(8,-8,0)$ twisted by the quadratic character associated to $F(\sqrt{2})$.
+Applying the Dokchitser-Doris algorithm~\cite{DD17}, we deduce that $J_5^-(8,-8,0)$ achieves good reduction over a degree $10$ totally ramified extension of $F_{2}^{un}$ (see~\cite{programs}), so $\rhobar_{h,\fP}(I_2)$ has order dividing~$20$ and divisible by $5$.
+Moreover, it is shown in \cite{CK} that $J_5^-(a,b,c)$ has potentially multiplicative reduction at~$2$ when $2 \mid ab$, $5 \nmid ab$ for $p > 5$.
+Therefore, this implies that~$\rhobar_{J_5^-,\fP}$ is a quadratic twist of Steinberg at~$2$ and hence~$\rhobar_{J_5^-,\fP}(I_2)$ has order dividing~$2p$.
+We thus obtain a contradiction to isomorphism \eqref{cong-iso} when $p > 5$. \end{remark}